 Blood donation programs play an essential role in ensuring a steady supply of safe donor blood for medical procedures across healthcare systems worldwide.
 Understanding your own and your family’s blood types helps streamline donation efforts since certain groups are always in higher demand than others—particularly during emergencies or natural disasters.

-Encouraging family members to donate based on knowledge gained about their respective ABO/Rh statuses fosters community support while saving lives at critical moments when every drop counts!
+Encouraging family members to donate based on knowledge gained about their respective ABO/Rh statuses can foster community support while helping patients at critical moments when every drop counts.

 Key Takeaways: Child Blood Types From AB- And O- Parents?

-➤ Child may inherit A or B blood type from AB- parent.
+➤ Child may inherit A or B blood type from the AB- parent.

-➤ O- parent can only pass O allele to the child.
+➤ The O- parent can only pass an O allele to the child.

-➤ Possible blood types for child: A, B, or O.
+➤ Possible blood types for the child are A- or B-, not O.

-➤ Rh factor is negative if both parents are negative.
+➤ Rh factor remains negative if both parents are negative.

 ➤ Genetic combinations determine the child’s blood type.